Do ticket prices drop on the day of a concert?

 Such bulk tickets are not often put up for sale by the artist and they are usually offered at cheaper prices than the general ones.

-Thus, while last-minute deals are not beyond the realms of possibility, they are incredibly calculated, highly dependent on an element of luck and the heavenly bodies synchronising to orchestrate the ideal concert.
-When it comes to most of the top-shelf events with zero tickets available to the general public, buyers should cross out their plans to get the tickets cheaper the morning of the event.
+Thus, while last-minute deals are not beyond the realms of possibility, they are incredibly calculated and highly dependent on an element of luck and the heavenly bodies synchronizing to orchestrate the ideal concert.
+When it comes to most of the top-shelf events with zero tickets available to the general public, buyers should cross out their plans to get the tickets cheaper on the morning of the event.
 It’s sad but true that such concert economics are unsustainable; as long as the hysterical fans continue to part with their dollars, inflated ticket prices will remain steadfast to the final notes.